EduVault/eduvault/notes.md

 // *** now pw and metamask login and signup are one endpoint, the server should detect whether its a returning person or not loginSignup(type){
 // type is pw, social media
-person inputs email(accountID) and password password is hashed an identity(privateKey) is created the privateKey is hashed with the plaintext password pwEncryptedPrivateKey
+person inputs email(username) and password password is hashed an identity(privateKey) is created the privateKey is hashed with the plaintext password pwEncryptedPrivateKey